Bad Faith Tactics: Misleading Insurance Policy Terms

 When a fire destroyed a good portion of his property, Hayes filed a claim with his insurance company.
 When the company discovered that he used a section of his property for his business, the company denied his claim, did not offer him compensatory funds, and cancelled his policy.
 The company’s justification for this decision was that Hayes indicated on his insurance application that he would not use his property for business or as a rental.

 However, the application in question contained unclear language.
 The application asked if Hayes would operate his business out of his garage – which he did not.
 He used his garage to house equipment and conduct some activities, but the majority of his operations took place in client homes.
 In addition, the form asked if Hayes would use his property exclusively for rental, which he did not – he lived on the first floor of the property and rented out a portion of the home.

 Hayes brought a claim against the insurance company for bad faith and breach of contract.
 The District Court ruled in his favor, affirming that the application contained ambiguous language.
 Hayes received an undisclosed amount of damages to pay for repairs to his home.

 What Can You Do If You Encounter Ambiguous Policy Language?

-If you suffered damages or claim denials due to ambiguous policy language, speak to an insurance attorney.
+If you suffered damages or claim denials due to ambiguous policy language, speak to an Arizona insurance bad faith attorney.
 He or she can review the policy and advise you of the presence of ambiguous language.
 In addition, you may be able to file a claim against the insurance company in civil court.